lsst/pipelines_lsst_io/getting-started/display.rst

    import os
    collection = f"u/{os.environ['USER']}/single_frame"
-   for res in butler.registry.queryDatasets('calexp', dataId={'physical_filter': 'HSC-R'}, collections=collection, instrument='HSC'):
+   for ref in butler.registry.queryDatasets('calexp', physical_filter='HSC-R', collections=collection, instrument='HSC'):
-       print(res.dataId.full)
+       print(ref.dataId.full)

-The printed output are data IDs for the ``calexp`` datasets withthe ``HSC-R`` physical filter.
+The printed output are data IDs for the ``calexp`` datasets with the ``HSC-R`` physical filter.
 The ``collections`` and ``instrument`` arguments are both required in this case.
 The first is required because we have not set up default collections to query.
-The second is required because we are filtering on an instrument specific key so we need to say which instrument to use.
+The second is required because we are filtering on an instrument specific key so we need to say which instrument to use since a butler repository can contain data from multiple instruments.
 Following are few lines for example:

 .. code-block:: text